 The NFL Playoffs start with the Wild Card Round, which happens the weekend directly following the end of the regular season.
-Eight teams compete in this round - four teams from the AFC and four from the NFC.
+Twelve teams compete in this round - six teams from the AFC and six from the NFC.

-The top two seeds in the league get a bye this round while the #3 and #4 seed divisional winners from each conference face off against the #5 and #6 seeds from their same conference.
-Saturday games feature a doubeheader from one conference and Sunday features a doubleheader from the other.
+The #1 overall seed in each conference gest a bye this round while the #2, #3 and #4 seed divisional winners from each conference face off against the #5, #6 and #7 seeds from their same conference.
+Saturday games feature a tripleheader from one conference and Sunday features a tripleheader from the other.
 The division winners in this round always get home field advantage.

 Watch or Stream the Divisional Playoffs

 The Divisional Playoffs happen the following weekend after the Wild Card Round.
-Eight teams compete in this round - the four winners from the first round and the four teams that got a first round bye.
+Eight teams compete in this round - the six winners from the first round and the two teams that got a first round bye.

 The #1 seed from the AFC and NFC will each host a game against the lowest remaining seed from their conference during the Saturday doubleheader.
 And Sunday's doubleheader features each conference's #2 seeds hosting the other winner of the Wild Card Round.